-The heart of the Debris Impact Facility is a pneumatic cannon capable of producing simulated wind speeds over 250 mph.
+The heart of the DIF is a pneumatic cannon capable of firing simulated projectiles propelled by high wind speeds during a tornado and/or hurricane.
 The cannon can launch different types of simulated wind-born debris in a controlled environment to provide valuable impact resistance data.

-The NWI has also been selected for Popular Science's "Most Awesome College Labs 2013" and as one of "PopSci's Most Awesome College Labs 2011"
+The DIF has also been selected for Popular Science's "Most Awesome College Labs 2013" and as one of "PopSci's Most Awesome College Labs 2011".

 For Information on Debris Impact Testing:

 - FEMA P-320 - Taking Shelter from the Storm: Building a Safe Room for Your Home or Small Business, Fourth Edition (2014)

 - FEMA P-361 - Safe Rooms for Tornadoes and Hurricanes: Guidance for Community and Residential Safe Rooms, Third Edition (2015)